On tameness of zonoids: Introduction

 In $\R^2$ every centrally symmetric convex body is a zonoid, but for $n\geq 3$ no simple geometric characterization exists for zonoids in $\R^n$.
 For example, an interesting non-trivial characterization says that a convex body is a zonoid if and only if its support function is conditionally positive definite\footnote{A function $f:\R^n\to \R$ is said to be \emph{conditionally positive definite}, see \cite[Notes for Section 3.5, pag.
 204]{bible}, if for all $k\in \mathbb{N}$ and for all $x_1, \ldots, x_k\in \R^n$ and $\alpha_1, \ldots, \alpha_k\in \R$ such that $\alpha_1+\cdots+\alpha_k=0$ we have $ \sum_{i,j=1}^k\alpha_i\alpha_jf(x_i-x_j)\geq 0.$ }: this characterization involves nice inequalities on the values of the support function, but an \emph{infinite} number of them.

-In this paper we show that, as soon as we restrict to a ``tame'' family of convex bodies, the set of zonoids in this family can be described using only a finite number of ``tame'' conditions.

-Here \emph{tame} means \emph{definable in the o-minimal structure $\R_{\mathrm{an}, \mathrm{exp}},$} i.e. the o-minimal structure generated by globally subanalytic sets and the graph of the exponential function.
-With this notation, our main result is the following theorem. \begin{theorem} In a tame family of convex bodies, the set of zonoids is tame. \end{theorem}
+In this paper we show that, as soon as we restrict to a certain ``tame'' family of convex bodies, the set of zonoids in this family can be described using only a finite number of ``tame'' conditions.
+Here we will express the tameness condition in terms of definability in some o--minimal structure.
+The structures that we will consider are the o--minimal structure generated by globally subanalytic sets, denoted by $\Ra$, and the o--minimal structure generated by $\Ra$ and the graph of the exponential function, denoted by $\R_{\mathrm{an}, \mathrm{exp}}$. \begin{theorem} If a family of convex bodies is definable in $\Ra$, the set of zonoids in this family is definable in $\Rae$. \end{theorem}

-\begin{remark}Our study was motivated by the following question, suggested by B. Sturmfels: given a semialgebraic convex body, is there an algorithm to decide whether it is a zonoid or not?
+\begin{remark}Our study was motivated by the following question, suggested by B. Sturmfels: given a semialgebraic convex body, is there an algorithm to decide whether it is a zonoid?
 For example, let $p\in\R[x_1,\ldots,x_n]_d$ be a polynomial of degree $d$ in $n$ variables and let $K_p:=\set{x\in\R^{n}}{p(x)\geq0}$.
-We define $P:=\set{p\in\R[x_0,\ldots,x_n]}{\textrm{$K_p$ is a convex body}}$.
+We define $P:=\set{p\in\R[x_0,\ldots,x_n]_d}{\textrm{$K_p$ is a convex body}}$.
 This defines a tame (semi-algebraic) family of convex bodies.
-Is there an algorithm that, given the polynomial $p$, decides whether $K_p$ is a zonoid or not?
-Consider now the set:
+Is there an algorithm that, given the polynomial $p$, decides whether $K_p$ is a zonoid?
+To answer this question, consider the set:

 If $\ZZ(P)$ is semialgebraic, such an algorithm (in the sense of \cite{BPR}) exists.
 In general, for $n\geq 3$, it is not known if $\ZZ(P)$ is semi-algebraic.
-Our Theorem \ref{thm:main} above proves that it is at least definable in the o-minimal structure $\R_{\mathrm{an,exp}}$, and therefore it cannot be ``wild'' (in particular it shares with semialgebraic sets many finiteness properties).
-Our proof of Theorem~\ref{thm:main} is constructive but it is not clear to us whether this can be called an algorithm. \end{remark}
+Our Theorem \ref{thm:main} above proves that it is at least definable in the o--minimal structure $\R_{\mathrm{an,exp}}$, and therefore it cannot be ``wild'' (in particular it shares with semialgebraic sets many finiteness properties).
+Our proof of Theorem~\ref{thm:main} is constructive but it is not clear to us whether this can be called an algorithm. \end{remark} \begin{remark} If the support function -- and not just the body -- is polynomial, then it is easy to see that the condition of being a zonoid is semialgebraic in the coefficients of the polynomial. \end{remark}